UDOOboard/Bolt-Docs/docs/06_Software_&_OS_Distro/01_Linux/02_Known_issues.md

 You can download the custom image file here: [**Ubuntu 18.04.1 UDOO BOLT eMMC installer image**](http://download.udoo.org/files/UDOO_BOLT/Ubuntu/ubuntu-18.04.1.bolt_emmc.zip)
 SHA1SUM: *6aa0c46436945074b571aae37a5923fcb4c02def  ubuntu-18.04.1.bolt_emmc.zip*

 <span class="label label-warning">Heads up!</span> We suggest to use [Rufus](https://rufus.ie/) to create the bootable USB drive or a valid Linux alternative.
-Seems that *Startup Disk Creator* of Ubuntu don't create the bootable USB drive from this image properly.
+Seems that *Startup Disk Creator* of Ubuntu doesn't create the bootable USB drive from this image properly.

 Once you have downloaded the image you need to extract it from the .zip file and create a bootable USB drive.
-In the [Getting Started](https://www.udoo.org/get-started-x86/) section you can find a guide of how to install a Linux distro, the example is based on the Ubuntu OS.
+In the [Getting Started](https://www.udoo.org/get-started-bolt/) section you can find a guide on how to install a Linux distro, the example is based on the Ubuntu OS.

 <span class="label label-warning">Heads up!</span> Unfortunately, the image created following the AMD guide to apply the eMMC patch does not take into account the previous problem with AMD amdgpu graphics drivers, so you also need to follow the previous section with the `nomodeset` procedure to install the OS and use it.